datocms/js-rest-api-clients/packages/rest-api-events/README.md

 </a>
 <br /><br />

-## Development

-After checking out the repo, run `npm install` to install dependencies.
-Then, run `npm run test` to run the tests.

-Test suite's HTTP interactions are recorded/replayed from the `./cassettes` directory to get fast, deterministic and accurate tests.
-Simply delete every file within the directory to record new HTTP requests/responses.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/datocms/js-toolkit.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.